glegoux/browsing-history-shell/README.md

 git clone --depth 1 https://github.com/glegoux/browsing-history-shell.git
 ```

 There are hidden files, see that with `ls -a`.
-Or just the script :
+Or download just the script :

 ```
 cd ~ && wget https://raw.githubusercontent.com/glegoux/browsing-history-shell/master/.bashrc_bhist
 ```

-2) Only if you have chosen to download this git repository, create symbolic links in going to your local git repository :
+2) Only if you chose to download this git repository, create symbolic links  :

 ```
 ln -s "$PWD"/.bashrc_bhist ~/.bashrc_bhist